mPrograms-mg/mPrograms-mg/README.md

 ### Passionate Programmer | Learner

-I'm a Software Engineer with over 1.8+ years of expertise in web development.
-Strong experience in Javascript & frontend technologies like Angular and React, Problem-solving skills, and continuous learning.
-Always eager to share knowledge in public.
+I'm a Software Engineer with expertise in web development and strong skills in JavaScript and frontend technologies such as Angular and React.
+I enjoy solving problems, continuous learning, and sharing knowledge publicly.

 - 🌐 My Website: [Mahesh Kshirsagar][portfolio]